opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/SMA-OpCon-Configuration-Utility.md

 # SMA OpCon Configuration Utility

-The SMA OpCon Configuration Utility is designed to configure the scripts and configuration files on a machine containing SMA OpCon\'s software.
+The SMA OpCon Configuration Utility is designed to configure the scripts and configuration files on a machine containing SMA OpCon's software.
 The tool is most useful on the OpCon Server and on machines containing multiple LSAMs (Agents).
 This program is automatically installed on the OpCon Server.
 If you would like this utility installed on any machine,